Relief and reductions

 How to apply

-Please contact us if any of the following applies to you in order to benefit from the empty property exemption.
+If any of the above applies and you are not receiving the empty property relief please contact us if any of the following applies to you in order to benefit from the empty property exemption

 New build empty commercial properties